Reserve Fund in Homeowners Associations: What It Is, How Much It Should Be and What It's For

 **Legal basis: art.
 9.1.f) LPH**

 The association must hold a reserve fund "whose ownership belongs to the community."
+This legal mandate underscores its critical role in the responsible management of multi-owner properties in Spain.

 ---